 Durres Amphitheatre

 Step back in time with a visit to the Durres Amphitheatre, the largest in the Balkans.
-Built during the 2nd century AD, this historical landmark once held up to 20,000 spectators.
+Built in the 2nd century AD, this landmark is believed to have accommodated tens of thousands of spectators.

 As you walk through its remains, you can almost hear the echoes of gladiatorial battles and witness the intricately crafted mosaic floor of a Roman villa that speaks volumes about the city’s rich past.